DigitalSlideArchive/HistomicsTK/README.rst

   HistomicsTK uses the `large_image`_ library to read and various microscopy image formats.
 Depending on your exact system, installing the necessary libraries to support these formats can be complex.
-There are some non-official prebuilt libraries available for Linux, that can be included as part of the installation by specifying
+There are some non-official prebuilt libraries available for Linux that can be included as part of the installation by specifying
   `pip install histomicstk --find-links https://manthey.github.io/large_image_wheels`.
-  Note that if your previously installed HistomicsTK or large_image without these, you may need to add `--force-reinstall --no-cache-dir` to the `pip install` command to force it to use the find-links option.
+  Note that if you previously installed HistomicsTK or large_image without these, you may need to add `--force-reinstall --no-cache-dir` to the `pip install` command to force it to use the find-links option.